Release in 2022

 I'm blown to smithereens with joy about this uncommonly rare and gorgeous work of art.
 When you read The Gospel of Rot, your heart and head and belly will glow like Chinese lanterns, and you'll be carried into the very air.

 About Gregory Ariail

 I grew up in Buford, Georgia.
 In 2019, I thru-hiked the Appalachian Trail.
-I've earned degrees from Oxford University and the University of Michigan and recently completed my MFA at the University of Alabama, Tuscaloosa.
+I've earned degrees from the University of Georgia, Oxford University, the University of Michigan, and recently completed my MFA at the University of Alabama, Tuscaloosa.
 You might love cats as much as me, but you don't love them more.